vv9k/pkger/README.md

 ## How it works

 **pkger** has 2 concepts - images and recipes.
 Each recipe is a sort of build mainfest that allows **pkger** to create the final package.
 Images are directories that contain a `Dockerfile` as well as optional other files that might get included in the image build phase.
+Images are optional and **pkger** will create images as needed for each target build.

 ## Images